dli7319/html-checksum-verifier/README.md

 # Checksum Verifier

-A simple web tool to compute the checksum of some text or small files (~10 MB). \
+A simple web tool to compute the checksum of some text or small files (~100 MB). \
 All checksums are computed locally using [node-forge](https://github.com/digitalbazaar/forge).

+## Features
+* Each checksum is computed in a separate web worker for better performance.

 ## Development
 1. Clone this repo.